 Airtime manages the Liquidsoap stream generator at the heart of the system.
-Liquidsoap generates streams from files in the Airtime library, which is indexed in a PostgreSQL database, as well as any remote input streams that you specify.
+Liquidsoap generates streams from files in the Airtime library and any remote input streams that you specify.
+The library is indexed in a PostgreSQL database to enable searching it.
 Live shows are automatically recorded with Ecasound, using the sound card line input.
 News editors, DJs and station controllers can use Airtime to build playlists or smart blocks and manage media files (upload, edit metadata, manage advertisements) inside the station or via the Internet.

 The Airtime administration interface is designed to work with any web browser, on any desktop or mobile platform with a minimum display size of 1280x768 pixels.
 Airtime looks its best on a high definition display of 1920x1080 pixels.
-The recommended web browser is Mozilla Firefox 16 (or a later version).
-Google Chrome 22 (or later) and Apple Safari 5 (or later) are also supported.
+The recommended web browser is Mozilla Firefox 18 (or a later version).
+Google Chrome 24 (or later) and Apple Safari 6 (or later) are also supported.